ibm-cloud-docs/discovery-data/known-issues.md

       {: codeblock}
       Added lines from `- command:` to `/opt/ibm/wex/zing/bin/entrypoint.sh` `/opt/ibm/wex/zing/bin/controller.sh` and removed `-` before `env:`
   1. Save the changes.
 It will restart the converter pod.

-Also see the issues identified in all previous releases.

 ### ![Cloud Pak for Data only](images/desktop.png) 2.1.3, 19 June 2020:
 {: #19jun2020ki}